 Q11: What treatment methods do you recommend?

-Dr. Cathy: Dogs need to be on insulin as it is the rare case where a diabetic dog can be managed without insulin.
+Dr. Cathy: Dogs need to be on insulin as it is a rare case where a diabetic dog can be managed without insulin.
 However, this is different for cats.

-Dogs with diabetes do best with insulin, meat-based diets without carbohydrates, and gentle to moderate exercise.
-Supplements can also help the body perform, and I'll mention a few beneficial ones such as:
+Diabetic dogs do best with insulin, meat-based diets without carbohydrates, and gentle to moderate exercise.
+Supplements can also help the body perform.
+I'll mention a few beneficial ones such as: